agastyak1/OpenLKAS/README.md

 ## Hardware Requirements

 I have tested with a Raspberry Pi 4 with 4GB of RAM, and OpenLKAS runs smoothly.
 However, OpenLKAS can run on any device with the software dependency prerequisites - as long as said device has above 2GB of RAM, and a processor around the power of an ARM Cortex A72.
 However, results may vary.
+Also, a camera must be connected in order for live mode to run, preferably of a resolution of 720p and above.
+My testing setup:
+- Raspberry Pi 4B with 4GB RAM, ARM Cortex A72 - along with an active cooler
+- Logitech 720p Webcam
+- Dashboard mounted setup with the webcam directly in the middle of the car's dashboard, pointing towards the road

 ## Testing